EMZdot/Emma-Hero-s-Scarf/README.md

 ***~~>> STARDOM - HOLLYWOOD'S STARS <<~~***

-Unquestionable role/life models of who we accept everything and even envy them → This is cause of the blindness of the majority of humanity
+Unquestionable role/life models of who we accept everything and even envy them → This is cause of the blindness of the majority of humanity.
 In the 50's and 60's Stardom was blooming!
 Mostly because of Cinema Stars (also in Italy).
 These people's personalities and lifestyles started to get all over tv and more and more visible.
 They were becoming what we now call "Icons"; their fashion style, their make up and hair, their habits (good but mostly bad) were so influential on average people that within no time they started to make more damage than ever.
 Stars started to wear furs and there started the boom of Fur Companies (which disintegrated the ethic principles of most people).
 Divorces became almost a habit and on a daily basis and easier for people to take that decision; devaluating love and respect.
 Cigarettes were also a very "sexy" thing in movies, all the actors were smoking and this gave a boom to the tobacco industry: the number of smokers increased but also the healty issues that are a consequence;
 Even Reality Shows, with their screaming and free violence (both phisical and psychological) created a layer of apathy and detachment and these ways of acting became ways of being, bringing violence up to a semi-normal level.
 If One takes a VIP or star as a role/life model, copying everything they do and say, One loses the opportunity to discover and develop Oneself.
 One becomes a "stain" with no personality, losing connection with their own reality.
 One becomes a carbon copy of another.
 Using the single star as model, many become carbon copies.

-→ The majority of humanity grows in groups and gets labled for having very similar traits, interests, manners and habits.
+The majority of humanity grows in groups and gets labled for having very similar traits, interests, manners and habits.
 One major issues in idolizing these people is not really their habits or fashion: they all have one thing in common >> loads of money.
 The facts that the majority of Icons and Idols are all extremely rich puts a stress of the economical factor, making people think that money is the only thing that counts.
 Therefore money become a goal or purpose in someone's life, money becomes their drive, instead of other much more significant values.
 Money is a very shallow reason to do something or base something upon; and totally irrelevant when it comes to personal discovery or growth.
 By looking and copying there cannot be any personal and spiritual growth or development.

-Small example in contemporary Society:
-→ Icon = rapper = music video = big ass bitches ⇒ this creates a beauty standard and makes girls not accept themselves, it creates insecurities and it loads the surgical Industry.

 → *But are all Icons bad?*
 The point is that it is the public that decides; when it comes to straight forward mass murderes or peace makes there is more or less an equal common response but when it comes to Stars there is more of a subtelty to it: it is a process, a long-term one.
 Mieke calls them "Heroes".
 What is a hero?
 It is very subjective: for some people Hitler is a hero and for others he is a murder.
 What if heroes do not exist?

 **~~>> QUESTIONS AND REFLECTIONS <<~~**